nagendramishr/mini-rag-quickstart/README.md

 > - [A Simple Guide To Retrieval Augmented Generation Language Models](https://www.smashingmagazine.com/2024/01/guide-retrieval-augmented-generation-language-models/) includes a diagram showing the generator flow in a RAG-based system.
 > - [Retrieval augmented generation (RAG) explained](https://www.superannotate.com/blog/rag-explained) provides a simple diagram that shows the process of RAG at the intersection of natural language generation (NLG) and information retrieval (IR).

 In general, LLM's are costly to train and customize because training requires very large GPU clusters running for extended periods of time.
-You can follow this in-depth discussion here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf).
+You can follow this in-depth description here:  [Efficient LLM Training](https://arxiv.org/pdf/2104.04473.pdf).
 The problem is made more complicated if the data is constantly changing.

 In addition to solving the training problem customers who implement the RAG model have several other benefits: